gibfahn/dot/README.md

 As long as it goes in `$HOME`, just put it in the same relative directory inside `./dotfiles/` (so `~/.bashrc` becomes `dot/dotfiles/.bashrc`).
-If you rerun `rcme` it should get symlinked into the right place.
+If you rerun `link` it should get symlinked into the right place.